Autumn Term 2 2022

 Welcome back!
 I hope you all had a restful half term.
 Keep a look out on this page to see what we have been learning about.
 This half term Year 3 have a prehistoric theme following on from the Stone Age.
 We will travel back in time to learn more about the Bronze Age through to the Iron Age.

 Year 3 held a collective worship in class for Remembrance day.
 They reflected on what it means, why the poppy is a symbol and why we held a 2 minute silence as a mark of respect.
 The children made their own poppies and wrote prayers.
 We decorated our prayer table with these and the children shared their prayers in our collective worship.

 We began our learning journey by making links to previous learning in Key Stage 1 on the topic ‘Mary our Mother’.
 We looked at different pictures of the Annunciation (we weren’t told this).
 We had to look at the picture clues and decide what we thought was happening.
 We drew on our previous learning and sticky knowledge.
 We then had say everything we knew about the pictures and make a list of key words about it.

-In English we are using the narrative story The Iron Man by Ted Hughes, as inspiration to write.
-We began by reading the story in guided reading and discussing what had happened as well as making predictions.
 The children are thoroughly engrossed in the story.
 We began by identifying expanded noun phrase and similes in the text and discussing how we knew this.
 We worked with a talk partner to highlight them in the text.

 Year 3 are building up to writing a wanted poster about The Iron Man.
 To scaffold this, Year 3 worked in pairs to read and highlight everything they thought was good about a wanted poster for the big bad wolf.
 The children picked out the expanded noun phrases and similes to describe The Big Bad wolf not just on the outside but inside too.
 They also found other words used to name the wolf such as beast and creature.
 As a class, they highlighted all the worthy words and we added them to out working wall.
 The children also removed a sentence and added it to a different part of the text where it was better suited.
 We discussed the meaning of worthy words such as menacing, cunning and witnesses and how they could be used.
 The children also agreed that the WAGOLL (what a good one looks like) wanted poster included what The Big Bad wolf had done wrong and what to do if you saw him.
 Year 3 said they would need to include this on their wanted posters when they come to write them.